mystreamer/lt2326-h24-wa_modeling/README.md

 #### Configuration / CLI

 The default configuration parameters can be found in the `config.json`.
 Each of the setting parameters can be adjusted by overriding them and passing them as command-line arguments to the script that one wants to run.
 By default the system will look for a file of the name `config.json` in the root directory.
-If this behaviour should be changed, all of the commands that follow can be immediately followed with the path to a different configurations file, e.g. `python train_autoencoder.py config_custom.json [--options...]`
+If this behaviour should be changed, all of the commands that follow can be immediately followed with the path to a different configurations file, e.g. `python train_autoencoder.py --config config_custom.json [--options...]`

 ## Part 1 - Fix class imbalance